ME AS A KNOWER AND A THINKER:

 SHARED KNOWLEDGE AND PERSONAL KNOWLEDGE

 TOK is an invitation to explore how we know what we claim to know?
 It has a particular flavor.
-The individual knower is not especially privileged and not placed at the center of things.
-TOK is not a vehicle for a solpsistic, epistemic quest.
+TOK students develop an awareness of themselves as embodied knowers and thinkers.
+This is the anchor for the entire course.

-On balance TOK focuses more on Shared Knowledge (emphasizing “we”) than it does on Personal Knowledge (the subjectivity of “I”).
+TOK explores multiple and global perspectives engendered by various groups of knowers, including, but not exclusively, traditional academic disciplines.
+On balance TOK focuses as much on Shared Knowledge (emphasizing “we”) as it does on Personal Knowledge (the subjectivity of “I”).

 Much of the knowledge encountered in TOK is under the umbrella of shared knowledge, organized into five Areas of Knowledge.

 Depending on the nature and content of the discipline, the shared knowledge in the various Areas of Knowledge tends to be systematic and structured.
 Individuals contribute in large and small ways to the Areas of Knowledge.
 We can say that Personal Knowledge—rooted in various interconnected ways of knowing—influences Shared Knowledge and vice-versa.